Comments from Mr. PGC:

 Christopher Lloyd’s Garden Flowers (2000)

 A pupil of John Rose and for a time, gardener to Henry Compton, Bishop of London, at Fulham Palace.
-He visited Versailles when he was in the service of the Earl of Portland and in collaboration with Henry Wise, laid out formal gardens at many English estates.
-In James II's reign he and Moses Cook (gardener to the Earl of Essex), Lucre (gardener to the Queen Dowager at Somerset House), and Field (gardener to the Earl of Bedford), joined in founding the celebrated Brompton Nurseries.
-He is associated with the design of Petworth, Blenheim Palace, Chatsworth, Studley Royal (Yorkshire) and Newby Hall (Yorkshire).
+He visited the Palace of Versailles when he was in the service of the Earl of Portland and later, in collaboration with Henry Wise, laid out similar formal design gardens at many English estates.

-Journalist and "encyclopedist", he made the first complete record of hardy trees then known and their implications for horticulture in 1822 in his astonishing Arboretum et Fructicetum Britannicum, shortened in 1842 to 1,200 pages as Trees and Shrubs of Great Britain.
-He is said to have coined the expression 'gardenesque style'.
+Journalist and "encyclopedist" who compiled the first complete record of hardy trees in a book called Arboretum et Fructicetum Britannicum in 1822.
+The huge book was shortened in 1842 to a mere 1,200 pages and published as Trees and Shrubs of Great Britain.